 South Carolina Department of Education (SCDE)

 Grants to South Carolina school districts for the implementation of evidence-based models and strategies that address the career and academic development needs of students with academic deficiencies.
-Attendance at the January 9 technical assistance session is highly recommended.
+Priority will be given to projects taking place in alternative schools and/or projects providing activities during summer intersessions.

 The SCDE has set aside a portion of EEDA funds for the Preparing College- and Career-Ready Graduates Competitive Grants to help schools implement evidence-based strategies and/or models specifically designed to address the academic and career development needs of students with proven academic deficiencies so that, upon completing high school, these students will possess the knowledge, skills, and life and career characteristics of the Profile of the South Carolina Graduate.